fairpm/.github/profile/README.md

 Hosts can distribute FAIR to their customers via:

 * **Standalone Plugin:** Easily installed on existing WordPress sites.
-Download latest beta
 * **FAIR Distro:** A full WordPress distribution with FAIR preinstalled—ideal for provisioning workflows.
-Download distro

 Hosts may also configure their own repository mirrors and toggle settings like Gravatar use (coming soon).
 With minimal setup and modular architecture, the FAIR system ensures technical independence, resilience, and long-term sustainability for WordPress deployments.